rchain/board/Bylaws.md

 Seattle, Washington.
 A special meeting may also be called by action of the RChain Board, to be held upon at least three daysâ€™ advance notice at such time and place as the Board may specify.
 Any required notice of a meeting of Directors may be waived in writing by any Director before, during, or after the meeting.
-Any required notice is presumed to be waived if no objection israised within two weeks after the meeting.
+Any required notice is presumed to be waived if no objection is raised within two weeks after the meeting.

 ### 15. Quorum; Majority Vote.